pairjacks/poker-cards/README.md

 // A hand derived from a HandCandidate interface Hand {
-  rank: HandRank; // Straight, TwoPair etc
+  // Straight, TwoPair etc
+  rank: HandRank;
-  rankCards: Card[]; // Card used in the ranking combination
+  // Card used in the ranking combination
+  rankCards: Card[];
-  kickers: Card[]; // Cards included in the hand but not in the ranking combination }
+  // Cards included in the hand but not in the ranking combination
+  kickerCards: Card[];
+}
 ```